seoyeonc/seoyeonc/README.md

 - Library - not yet
 - Tutorial - not yet

-`4` Integrating Real and ChatGPT-Generated Texts: Enhancing Text Analysis Machine Learning via Large Language Models
+`4` Synthetic Text as Data: On Usefulness and Limitations
 - [Visualization](https://seoyeonc.github.io/MBTI_dashboard/results.html)
 - Library - not yet
 - Tutorial - not yet